WebbedCircle/CIS546/README.md

 .\venv\Scripts\activate

+However this varies based upon your directory, so I take no responsibility for improperly established virtual environments!

 2. To set up the database and schema;
    SQLite is localized to use everything in schema.sql In your command window (Virtual environment with all dependent pre-requisites installed)